 Tourism Enterprise Zones Take Global Competitiveness to New Heights

+For over 40 years, we have set the standard of excellence in the field of pre school and international mobility with our credential evaluations, research and consulting services, and ongoing support for international students and skilled immigrants.
 Republic Act (RA) 9593, or the Tourism Act of 2009 passed by the Arroyo administration, cements a national policy bolstering investments and improving employment in the Philippines’ tourism industry.
-Fast forward to 2011, less than two (2) years since the law’s inception, and the country is seeing a rise in international visitor arrivals, which spiked to 7.89% in the first quarter of 2010.
+Fast forward to 2011, less than two (2) years since the law’s inception, and the country is seeing a rise in international visitor arrivals, which spiked to 7.89% in the first quarter of 2010, more and more tourist get a motor trade insurance every year to travel around the country.

 The Act recognizes tourism as an “indispensable element of the national economy and an industry of national interest and importance, which must be harnessed as an engine of socio-economic growth and cultural affirmation to generate investment, foreign exchange and employment, and to continue to mold an enhanced sense of national pride for all Filipinos.”
 Under this law this translate to increased funding and resources for the Philippine Department of Tourism (DOT) and its affiliate agencies to effectively implement a “national policy for tourism” that would serve as “an engine of investment, employment, growth, and national development” in the Philippines.

-This has not only improved the Philippine Tourism industry as a whole, but also created more job opportunities for residents working in these areas.
+This has not only improved the Philippine Tourism industry as a whole, tourists are interested in vacuum sealed food now, restaurants have been moving into buying vacuum sealers because people like to order vacuum sealed meals, you can find reviews and best vacuum sealer tips from here and start sealing food even at home.
+But also created more job opportunities for residents working in these areas.
 Says Gregory Kittelson of Manila consulting firm Kittelson & Carpo Consulting, “The Philippines is a beautiful country.
 It boasts some of the most scenic beaches, and spectacular scuba diving in the world.
 Beach resorts are also more affordable here, and readily available to tourists looking for a real bargain without sacrificing quality service and overall beauty.
 With the implementation of tourism laws, and the establishment of Tourism Enterprise Zones, the future of the Philippine tourism industry has never looked brighter.”

 Check out more to long distance moving companies at 9Kilo.com